open-amt-cloud-toolkit/docs/docs/Tutorials/createWiFiConfig.md

         .\rpc amtinfo
         ```

-2. Look at the output for the LAN Interface section as highlighted below. **If RPC does NOT return a section for wireless**, then the AMT device does not support wireless functionality.
+2. Look at the output for the LAN Interface section as highlighted below. **If RPC does NOT return a section for wireless**, the AMT device does not support wireless functionality.

     ``` hl_lines="19-24"
     Version                : 15.0.10